hassanfarescodes/RetroSpectrum/README.md

 sudo bash scripts/install-dependencis.sh
 ```

-Start RetroSpectrum in server mode and use `Recordings` as the recordings directory:
+Start RetroSpectrum in server mode and use `Recs` as the recordings directory:

 ```bash
 ./build/retrospectrum -S -o Recordings